d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 npx.one_hot(np.array([0, 2]), len(vocab))
 ```

-The shape of the minibatch we sample each time is (batch size, time step).
+The shape of the minibatch we sample each time is (batch size, timestep).
 The `one_hot` function transforms such a minibatch into a 3-D tensor with the last dimension equals to the vocabulary size.
-We often transpose the input so that we will obtain a (time step, batch size, vocabulary size) output that fits into a sequence model easier.
+We often transpose the input so that we will obtain a (timestep, batch size, vocabulary size) output that fits into a sequence model easier.

 ```{.python .input  n=18}
 X = np.arange(batch_size * num_steps).reshape(batch_size, num_steps)